SillyTavern/SillyTavern-Docs/readme.md

 <!-- To have a quick conversation without selecting a character card or to just test the LLM connection, simply type your prompt input into the input bar on the Welcome Screen after opening SillyTavern.
 Please note that such chats are temporary and will not be saved. -->

 To get a general idea on how to define character cards, see the default character (Seraphina) or download selected community-made cards from the "Download Extensions & Assets" menu.

+You can also create your own character cards from scratch.
+Refer to the [Character Design](/Usage/Core%20Concepts/characterdesign.md) guide for more information.

 ## Key Features